 Any merit-based or need-based financial aid being received by Thornton students will apply toward the exchange program.
 Most financial aid (including scholarships, grants, loans, and tuition assistance benefits) is transferable to approved USC international exchange programs.
 However, the amount of aid will be adjusted based on program-specific costs, as projected on a program-by-program basis.
 Some types of financial aid may be reduced if the overseas program expenses are projected to be less than the projected cost of one semester of on-campus study at USC.

-At CNSMD Lyon, Thornton students will need to be proficient in French.
+At CNSMD Lyon and the Paris Conservatory, Thornton students will need to be proficient in French.
+We expect at least an A2 level of French and ideally a B1 level of French.
 At all other host institutions, Thornton students will be able to pursue their studies in English.

 1. Apply at USC Thornton: Students apply for consideration by USC Thornton according to guidelines set by the school.
 These guidelines will include (but not be limited to) the following: